Geography

 GEOG 6 World Regional Geography 3

-GEOG 10 Introduction to Geographic Information Systems and Techniques, with Lab 3
+GEOG 10 Introduction to Geographic Information Systems 3

 GEOG 15 Introduction to Weather and Climate 3